FRACerqueira/PackagesTransfer/README.md

     - File System to Azure-devops
     - Azure-devops to File System

-- Option to exclude packages by Upstream-Source
+- Option to skip packages by Upstream-Source

 - Shows in advance the count of distinct and versioned packages by protocol type